Ph.D. candidate, History and Middle Eastern Studies

 I primarily study modern Iranian and Central Asian history, as well as the greater Middle East.
 I am interested in the history of revolutions and genders and sexualities.
 I have worked on prison memoirs and literature surrounding the 1979 Iranian revolution, and am interested in the role of the left throughout the 20th century in Iran, as well as the movement of leftist intellectual thought through Iran and Central Asia.

-Revolution and counter-revolution in Latin America as well as the Soviet Union and Iran.
+I am also interested in revolution and counter-revolution in Latin America, as well as the Soviet Union and Iran.

 Languages: The Farsi and Tajiki dialects of Persian, reading proficiency in Russian and French